suvraadeep/BASH-AGENT-LANGGRAPH/output_markdown/research_info.md

-Question: Does the target path need to be absolute or relative?
+Question: Does folder A exist?

 Answer:
 I don’t know.